D5P4: Partition Determinantal Point Process for Diversity in Parallel Discrete Diffusion Decoding

+All results are averaged over several values of the interaction parameter controlling the strength of pairwise repulsion in the kernel and 500 independent trials.

+We compare the following methods: Random selection, Greedy Beam Search, Diverse Beam Search (DivBS), a DPPy-based spectral DPP reference, our standard D5P4 solver, and a Triton-optimized implementation of D5P4.
+All methods except DPPy are implemented on the GPU.
+Since DPPy relies on NumPy and does not support transversal partition constraints, it is included only as a reference point rather than as a directly comparable constrained solver.

+Figure~\ref{fig:speed_scaling} summarizes the results.
+In terms of objective quality, DPPy and Greedy Beam Search remain close to the random baseline, while DivBS is competitive only at relatively low combinatorial complexity.
+As complexity increases, D5P4 consistently achieves stronger normalized objectives and better average ranks, indicating that its approximation remains effective in large search spaces.

-For computational efficiency, Random and Greedy Beam exhibit near-constant runtimes due to minimal overhead, whereas the CPU-bound DPPy scales poorly.
-Our standard GPU method scales more favorably than Diverse Beam Search, and our Triton-optimized variant further reduces execution time, underscoring the benefit of specialized kernels for large-scale subset selection.
+In terms of runtime, Random and Greedy Beam Search incur minimal overhead, whereas the CPU-based DPPy reference scales poorly and rapidly becomes impractical.
+DivBS also becomes increasingly expensive as complexity grows.
+By contrast, the GPU implementation of D5P4 scales more favorably, and the Triton-optimized variant further reduces selection time, highlighting the benefit of specialized kernels for large-scale subset selection.